 become the research question for your dissertation.

-Let’s take an example of an upcoming case:
+Let’s take an example of an upcoming case summary from the site:

 Whether non-clinically trained reception staff at an A&E department owed a tortious duty of care

 to the appellant to provide him with accurate information regarding waiting times.